Microsoft easily beats the street as its cloud run rate passes $20B a year early

 “This quarter we exceeded $20 billion in commercial cloud ARR, outpacing the goal we set just over two years ago,” said Satya Nadella, chief executive officer at Microsoft.
 “Our results reflect accelerating innovation and increased usage and engagement across our businesses as customers continue to choose Microsoft to help them transform.”

 In the previous quarter, Microsoft said its run rate exceeded $18.9 billion and that Azure revenue growth was 97 percent.
+This quarter, Azure revenue was up 90 percent.
+Seems like cloud computing isn’t a bad business to be in these days.

 Despite this focus on the cloud, Microsoft’s other business units also still make plenty of money.
-In the Productivity and Business Processes category, which includes the Office productivity suite, Dynamics, LinkedIn and other products, Microsoft reported revenue of $8.2 billion.
+In the Productivity and Business Processes category, which includes the Office productivity suite, Dynamics, LinkedIn and other products, Microsoft reported revenue of $8.2 billion, up 28 percent.

 LinkedIn reported revenue of $1.1 billion in the previous quarter and it once again came in at exactly the same number.
-The number of LinkedIn sessions is up 20 percent, though.
+The number of LinkedIn sessions is up 20 percent, though that’s clearly not influencing the service’s revenue all that much.

 For the More Personal Computing segment, Microsoft reported $9.4 billion in revenue…

 Over the last few quarters, Microsoft’s Surface line reported declining revenue numbers as the company prepared to launch new products.
 This quarter, those numbers turned around as Surface revenue grew 12 percent.
+That’s not really a surprise, given that Microsoft has launched a number of new Surface products over the course of the last few months.
+Anything but a substantial increase would have been quite a disappointment.

-Windows OEM revenue was also up 4 percent and search advertising revenue increases 15 percent.
+Windows OEM revenue was also up 4 percent and search advertising revenue increased 15 percent.
 Gaming revenue, however, only increased 1 percent, even as Xbox software and services revenue was up 21 percent.

 0